mvhk/create-react-app-no-template/README.md

 ### `npx create-react-app my-app --template notemplate`
 **Example**

-This will **delete** pre-loaded initial code that was shipped with the CRA, which of course can be deleted in a second, but why to waste the time, to simply describe it is a `Hello World React App`
+This will **delete** pre-loaded initial code that was shipped with the CRA, which of course can be deleted in a second, but why to waste the time; In simple words it is a `Hello World React App`

 ## Output